Jesse Norman: Think tanks and writing

-His first novel, The Winding Stair, about the rivalry between Francis Bacon and Edward Coke, is due to be published in June 2023.
+Norman's first novel, The Winding Stair, about the rivalry between Francis Bacon and Edward Coke, was published in June 2023.

-Political career
+Political

 At the 2006 local elections in Camden, Norman was one of the three Conservative candidates for Camden Town with Primrose Hill ward.
 However, he was unsuccessful, in what was a close contest between the Labour and Liberal Democrat parties.